nick-paul/dqn-example/README.md

 python video-with-text.py
 ```

 It will take a little while to run.
-When it is done, it will generate an MP4 file in the same folder as the python script where you can see how the LLM did.
+When it is done, it will generate an MP4 file in the runs folder so you can see how the LLM did.